 The first conclusion to be drawn from our review and analysis was that knowledge management processes influence open innovation in agri-food businesses using crowdfunding platforms, and it is thus reasonable to assume that crowdfunding is positively related to open innovation (Khilji et al., 2006).
-In particular, we found evidence demonstrating the positive effect of knowledge exploration on the relationship between open innovation practices and IT-based knowledge that has been explored and retained inside or outside the firm (Khilji et al., 2006).
+In particular, we found evidence demonstrating the positive effect of knowledge exploration on the relationship between open innovation practices and IT-based knowledge exploitation.
+This reflects the capacity of the business and its related ability to apply knowledge that has been explored and retained inside or outside the firm (Khilji et al., 2006).
 Hence, we can indirectly infer that crowdfunding strategies may work at the moment agri-food businesses have developed the right knowledge management capabilities.
 In fact, due to these capabilities agri-food businesses may collect partners, analyze, and use knowledge coming from crowdfunding partners.